0x9900/pifan/README.md

 script.

 ```
-sudo install.sh
+$ sudo install.sh
 ```

 This will install and run the service.
-The next time you boot your system, the fan service will be automatically started.
+The next time you boot your the system, the fan service will be automatically started.

 ## Manual installation